Royal Bank of Canada Stock Report

 Valuation?
 Neutral

-SUMMARY AND RATING: The graph of revenues per share (red line) shows strong and relatively steady historic growth but flat earnings in the past couple of years.
+SUMMARY AND RATING: The graph of revenues per share (red line) shows strong and relatively steady historic growth with a noticeable surge in 2025 on top of strong growth in 2024.
 The earnings per share line shows quite strong growth over the years but with an earnings decline in 2020 primarily due to estimated loan losses caused by the pandemic.
-The losses did not materialise and were reversed in 2021 causing the 2021 earnings to be artificially high but earnings were maintained at that level in 2022 and 2023.
-The Value ratios would support a rating of Buy to (higher) Buy.
+There was a noticeable surge in 2025.
+The Value ratios would support a rating of Weak Buy to Buy.
 Management quality appears strong.
-The insider trading signal is neutral.
+The insider trading signal is moderately negative.
 Executive compensation is high but not a concern given the size of this bank.
-The outlook is uncertain given that the latest quarter was quite strong but loan losses are increasing and a recession seems probable.
+The outlook or objective indicated by RBC is for Earnings per share growth of 7% plus in the next three to five years.
 RBC has strong economics and some strong competitive advantages in terms of its scale and established market position.
 It appears to be a business that can reliably predicted to continue to grow over the years.
 RBC, however (like all banks) is highly leveraged and therefore there is some small risk of very major problems in certain scenarios.
-There are also potential risks associated with possible lower housing prices, recession and mark to market losses on some investments.
+There are also potential risks associated with lower housing prices and a slow resale housing market and mark to market losses on some investments.
 Overall RBC is a consistent money maker but achieves this with high leverage which is managed through a finely tuned risk management system.
-Overall we would rate this as a (lower) Buy at this time.
+Noting that its valuation in relation to earnings, book value and dividends are all at the higher end of their range and that earnings jumped in 2025, it may be a time for caution.
+Overall our rating is Weak Buy / Hold.

 LONG TERM VALUE CREATION: Royal Bank has created excellent value in the long term.